Internship (medicine): South Africa

 An internship is a compulsory requirement for newly qualified medical doctors who are registered with the Health Professions Council of South Africa in order to obtain a medical license to practice.
 They work in designated hospitals under supervision for two years.
 They may work independently in specified medical disciplines, and for periods of time designated by the HPCSA.
 They are employed by the institution they work at, and this option is generally only available to South African citizens or permanent residents.
 Foreign-qualified doctors who have recently qualified and do not have the required medical experience to register with the HPCSA may be told to do an internship to qualify for full registration.
 They may intern in their country of origin or in South Africa.

 In South Africa, an elective for medical students is where a student arranges to visit a hospital for a short period (three to six months) to gain experience in a different medical context.
 They work under supervision, mentored by experienced doctors.
 It is primarily a learning experience.
 They cannot work independently, and must register with HPCSA if they are a foreign student.

 South Korea

 1 year internship is obligation to enter 3-4 year residency.
+In South Korea, an intern can practice medicine without supervision as the medical law.